How-To Geek

 macOS: Select Insert > Text Box > click and drag beneath image to create box, double-click inside box, enter text.
 Windows: Select Insert > Text Box > create box beneath image, double-click inside box, enter text.
 This article explains how to properly cite pictures and graphic images taken or created by someone in PowerPoint.

-5. How to Cite Images in a PowerPoint: APA Style Guide
+15. How to Cite an Image in APA Style

 Here are the steps for citing an image in PowerPoint: 1.
 Find the licensing information for the image.
 The license for the image you chose likely includes information about how to credit it in your presentation.
 Locate the license and read the terms.
 Some licenses clearly state that no attribution is needed.